-8. Install the spare tire and put the wheel nuts back on with the rounded end of the nuts toward the wheel.
+8. Install the spare tire and replace the wheel nuts with the rounded end of the nuts toward the wheel.
 Tighten each nut by hand until the wheel is held against the hub.

 9. Lower the vehicle by attaching the folding wheel wrench to the jack and turning the wrench counterclockwise.
 Lower the jack completely.